hellmarbecker/blog/_posts/2020-04-21-rebuilding-my-mailserver-using-opensmtpd-on-debian.markdown

 - dovecot for my IMAP server
 - rspamd to filter spam

-The walkthrough in Gilles's blog is really detailed and can easily adapted to Linux.
+The walkthrough in Gilles's blog is really detailed and can easily be adapted to Linux.
 Really great work!

 In addition, I installed `ufw` for a firewall, because I like things easy.